jjovcheva/dark-energy-with-bao/README.md

 ## Context
 -----------------------------------------------------------------------
-This is a redux of a project I completed in my third year of university.
+This is a reprise of a project I completed in my third year of university.
-I intended to only briefly revisit it, but the original directory was a mess, I had moved from using `nbodykit` (which no longer runs on my laptop) to `Triumvirate` for power-/bispectrum estimation, and after a year of cosmology I was much better equipped to appreciate and execute it -- so I redid it.
+I intended to only briefly revisit it, but the original directory was a mess, I had moved from using `nbodykit` (which no longer runs on my laptop) to `Triumvirate` for power-/bispectrum estimation, and after another year of cosmology I was much better equipped to appreciate and execute it -- so I decided to redo it.

 ## Current Issues
 -----------------------------------------------------------------------
 The models for the power spectrum are surprisingly tricky to implement without `nbodykit`.
-I have created a tiny, very basic package that draws most of its calculations from `nbodykit` but implements the cosmology directly from `Class` as opposed to the `Cosmology` class with the `classylss` package (which is also incompatible with my current setup).
+I have created a tiny, very basic package that performs calculations largely the same way as `nbodykit` but implements the cosmology directly from `Class` as opposed to the `Cosmology` class with the `classylss` package (which is also incompatible with my current setup).
-This has led to a normalisation issue which appears to be the main bottleneck for the analysis at this stage.
+This has led to a normalisation issue in the `CLASS` power spectrum model which appears to be the main bottleneck for the analysis at this stage.
 It should be straightforward, if time-consuming, to cross-check that `Class` is being used in the `LinearPower` and transfer function classes analogously to the `Cosmology` class implemented by `nbodykit`.
+The implementation of the analytic models also needs to be cross-checked and refined.

 ## Acknowledgments
 -----------------------------------------------------------------------